Chicken Coq au Vin, a classic French recipe made a little easier and naturally low carb!

 - 2 cups low sodium chicken broth

-- 2 tbsp arrowroot powder or use cornstarch
+- 2 tablespoon arrowroot powder or use cornstarch

 - Cook the bacon in a large Dutch oven.